mxhamzakhan/SQL_project/README.md

 4. **Skill with High Salaries:** Skills like PySpark, Databricks, GCP are in high demand for handling large datasets in the cloud.

 5. **Optimal Skills:** SQL is the most sought after skill in the whole market so it becomes the optimal skill for data analysts to maximise their worth when applying for jobs.

+### Closing thoughts:
+Our journey through this analysis of data analyst job skills has illuminated a promising truth: **SQL stands as the cornerstone skill for effective communication with data**.